williamhunter/topy/README.md

 $ cd topy/topy
 $ python setup.py install
 ```

+### ToPy and Python 3
+ToPy is fairly old.
+I started working on it in 2005 and finished it around 2009, so that implies that the stable release only
+works with Python 2.
+You can however pull the latest "unstable" version, which should work with Python 3 (thanks to the
+efforts of other people).

 ## Getting started
 The main class of **ToPy** is 'Topology'.
 It defines the main constraints,